KestrelComputer/kestrel-3-users-guide/manuscript/chapter-1.md

 ## Installing the Kestrel-3 Emulator

-The Kestrel-3 computer remains under development, and at the time of this writing, is not suitable for general purpose use.
-However, if you're interested in contributing to the development of the Kestrel-3 software, particularly its emulator, development toolchain, or operating system, these instructions should be able to get you on your way to a working environment to play with.
+The Kestrel-3 computer, like any open source project, will probably never truly be "finished."
+The computer, as of this publication, is not suitable for things like watching DVDs or listening to MP3s; however, it is good enough to write simple games and productivity applications.
+Besides the elementary machine-language monitor used in early development phases, it now offers a Forth programming language environment.
+If you're interested in contributing to the development of the Kestrel-3 software, particularly its emulator, development toolchain, operating system, or even just a nifty Forth program you think others would be interestd in, these instructions should be able to get you on your way to a working environment to play with.

-My development platforms include MacOS X El Capitan and Ubuntu Linux (64-bit).
-Below, I describe how to configure a bare-bones Ubuntu 15.04 distribution to support elementary Kestrel-3 development, and should be sufficient to let you follow along with the examples in the remainder of this book.
+My development platforms include MacOS X El Capitan and Ubuntu Linux 15.04 (64-bit).
+I'll now describe how to configure a bare-bones Ubuntu 15.04 distribution to support Kestrel-3 development, which should be sufficient to let you follow along with the examples in the remainder of this book.

 ### Installing Python

 In the Ubuntu Linux environments I've used, it seems to come with Python 2.7 pre-packaged.
 Therefore, you need take no further action here.
-If, for some reason, your Ubuntu lacks Python, you can install it with the following command:
+If, for some reason, your Ubuntu lacks an installation of Python, you can install it with the following command:

     sudo apt-get install python